lolepezy/rpki-prover/DEVELOPER.md

 ```

 It is related to the way orphan instances are derived for some library types.
 Something is probably wrong
-in the wat modules are organised, but it looks more like a compiler quirk.
-In some cases it help to just rerun the `stack install (or test)...` command,
+in the way modules are organised, but it looks more like a compiler quirk.
+In some cases it helps to just rerun the `stack install (or test)...` command,
 otherwise `stack clean` and full rebuild helps.
 It's annoying but I haven't found a way to fix it.